wiggywombathead/proteus/documentation/notes.md

 ### The boot process on the Pi
-The boot process relies on closed-source proprietary code programmed into the SoC processor, which cannot be modifiedi.
-Importantly, the ARM CPU is not hte main CPU - it is a coprocessor to the VideoCore GPU.
+The boot process relies on closed-source proprietary code programmed into the SoC processor, which cannot be modified.
+Importantly, the ARM CPU is not the main CPU - it is a coprocessor to the VideoCore GPU.
 Upon powerup, the ARM CPU is halted and the GPU is run.
 The firmware then loads the bootloader from ROM to the L2 cache and executes it.
 This first stage bootloader mounts the FAT32 boot